View from Skyline Drive Shenandoah National Park

 Near Mary's Rock

 The lodge at Big Meadows is worth stopping at.
-The large open meadows is pretty and provides some nice easy walks.
+The main main lodge was built with stones cut from the Massanutten Mountain in 1939 by the CCC and mountain laborers.
+The large open meadow is pretty and provides some nice easy walks.

 Big Meadows